Evan224/web-scalablity-assignment/jodel/REPORT.md

 # Brief reflection

 This big project is a bit hard for me.
 The k8s is a new technology for me and there are many issues that are hard to find online.
 But overall it is still a very interesting tool to use and deploy.
 The scroll function is very interesting.
 There are many solutions in the frontend to do that.
-And the SSE function is surely the key concept of the software.
+And the event function is surely the key concept of the application, which is also very challenge.

 # Brief suggestion for improvements